EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 While not necessary it is highly recommended that you are starting with a good working profile for your printer to begin with.

 1. Open the printer profile that you want to use multi-material printing with in super slicer/prusa slicer.
-Select the Printer settings tab.
-And highlight general in the left side column.
+Select the Printer settings tab and highlight general in the left side column.
 You need to have settings set to expert in the top right corner.
-Set the # of extruders to the the # of channels that you have built into your ERCF.
-And check the box for a single extruder.
+Set the # of extruders to the the # of channels that you have built into your ERCF, and check the box for a single extruder.

 ![extruders](./Images/image12.png)